bsc-s2/pykit/zktx/transaction.md

             In this case, eventually the dead tx will be committed, and will be added into `txidset["COMMITTED"]`.

-    -   ABORTED:
+    -   PURGED:
-        -   If a user explicitly aborts a tx(by calling `tx.abort()`), the txid is added into `txidset["ABORTED"]`.
+        -   If a user explicitly aborts a tx(by calling `tx.abort()`), the txid is added into `txidset["PURGED"]`.
         -   If a tx aborted(for any reason) **BEFORE** journal was written, another tx will find this dead tx by acquiring a key-lock that the dead tx had been held.
-            In this case, the other tx will add the dead txid into `txidset["ABORTED"]`.
+            In this case, the other tx will add the dead txid into `txidset["PURGED"]`.

-    -   PURGED:
         -   In order to recycle storage space in zk, there is a background process cleans up journal.
 If a journal is removed, its txid is added into `txidset["PURGED"]`.

-    **ABORTED txid set and COMMITTED txid set has no common element**:
+    **PURGED txid set and COMMITTED txid set has no common element**:
-    A tx is either COMMITTED or ABORTED.
+    A tx is either COMMITTED or PURGED.

-    > It is possible a dead txid not in either of COMMITTED or ABORTED, when no
+    > It is possible a dead txid not in either of COMMITTED or PURGED, when no
     > one has discovered this tx was dead(another tx will find a dead tx when
     > trying to acquire a key-lock which is held by dead tx, and there is a
     > background process periodically looks up for dead tx).

-    A txid that is added into `txidset["PURGED"]` will be removed from ABORTED or COMMITTED(to reduce rangeset size).
+    A txid that is added into `txidset["PURGED"]` will be removed from COMMITTED(to reduce rangeset size).

     Thus all journals those are current available in zk are:
     `txidset["COMMITTED"]`.

 # A typical transaction running phases

+> Changes: journal-write, record-apply and unlock now are done in a single zk
+> request atomically.

 ```
 |     |  action \ resource | tx-lock | 3 key-locks | journal | 3 keys | committed-flag |